 Valerie and Alistair joined forces with Hayley Nielsen to start Lakes Animal Friendship Society in 2009.

 Hayley Nielsen is a member of the Nee Tahi Buhn band and former RCMP officer.
 A long-time animal lover, Hayley has helped many community members with pet food, fostering of animals and re-homed animals in need of forever homes.
 Her husband Ken built the first doghouse for the LAFS Doghouse Project.

 Our board includes Ramona Skin of the Skin Tyee Nation and Brad Bell, a local college instructor.

-Christina Wingfield recently moved to Burns Lake with her husband James and her rescued dog Brandi.
+Christina Wingfield lives in Burns Lake with her husband James, son Arlan and her rescued dog Eevie.
 She is an animal advocate with a passion for animal welfare and animal behaviour.
 She previously volunteered with a number of dog rescue organizations and worked/volunteered for the Victoria branch of the BCSPCA for the past nine years.
 During her work with the SPCA, she spent two years learning about applied animal behaviour and learning theory and used this knowledge to work with many of the animals in care.
-Christina volunteers with LAFS as our Program Coordinator.